-Author: Ineke van Hamersveld in cooperation with Lisa Van Woersem and Robert Oosterhuis
+Author: Ineke van Hamersveld in cooperation with Robert Oosterhuis

 In 1930, the government began to implement a policy regarding the media.
 Until the 1970s, Dutch society was characterised by "pillarisation" (verzuiling).
 Different social groups, or "pillars" – liberals, socialists, Catholics, Protestants – expressed their ideology via their own means of transmission, including specialised newspapers, broadcasting channels and amateur art organisations.
 Pillarisation had a major influence on the media system.
-Its impact is still evident in the cultural system in 2013, especially in the field of media (see chapter 4.2.6).
-Since 2012, Minister Jet Bussemaker (Social Democrats) is responsible for cultural affairs, assisted by State Secretary Sander Dekker (Liberals), who is responsible for media affairs.
+Its impact is still evident in the fields of culture and media in 2015, especially in the field of media (see chapter 4.2.6).
+Since November 2012, the Minister of Education, Culture and Science, Jet Bussemaker (Social Democrats) has been responsible for the cultural portfolio, while media affairs are the portfolio of State Secretary Sander Dekker (Liberals).

 Following the period of German occupation (1940-1945), there was an extension of government support to new areas such as film, theatre and literature.
 Financial support was a token gesture intended to repair the disrupted relationship between the artist and society.
 At that time, it was generally assumed that state aid to art and culture should be for a limited period of time only.
 In the early 1950s, the cabinet established the Dutch Arts Council.